Schwartz-Lab-NU/Lab_Protocols/Protocols/tracing.md

 # Simple Neurite Tracing Tutorial
 Written by Trung 07/23
+Agniva also made a guide with pictures and explanations.
+It needs some edits but can be found [here](../Protocols/Full_tracing_guide.pdf)

 **Requirement**

-SNT (simple neurite tracing) in fiji
+- SNT (simple neurite tracing) in fiji
+- DeInterleave
+- Pairwise Stitching

 ## Steps
 ### Stiching